 This wizard from Internet Matters guides you through the process of applying parental restrictions at home to many different types of devices, from mobile phones and tablets, to broadband routers and apps.

-The simplest option (for tablets and phones) — YouTube Kids
+YOuTUBE KIDS – The simplest option (For tablets and phones)

 Simply install the app on your children’s devices and remove the adult-version of YouTube.
 Your children will only be able to access specially selected content for their age group.
 The adverts are also suited towards children.